 Three recent articles (2010-2011) form a breakthrough in the knowledge of the Holocene history of the coastal area of Rome .
 Data were mainly collected from drillings, which were then interpreted from the sedimentological and paleobotanical viewpoint.
 Several phases of coastline advance were distinguished (see figure below).
 In the pollen diagram of the Lagoon of Ostia, an environment with marshy reeds and sedges with stagnant pools is recorded from about 3900 to 2600 years ago, a period characterized by geological and ecological instability associated with the migration of the cusp of the Tiber delta.
 The possibility of a temporary presence of the Tiber outlet in the area of the future imperial harbours (figure, 1st phase), before its migration to the present course alongside Ostia, is now generally accepted, and has found confirmation in several stratigraphic drilling data.
 It results also clearly from the study of the directions of the coastal barriers.
 This abrupt shifting to the south (2nd phase) has probably occurred in the seventh or eighth century B.C., in occasion of a heavy flooding.

 According to ancient tradition (authors such as Ennius, Livius, Cicero and Dionysius of Halicarnassus) Ostia was founded by the fourth king of Rome, Ancus Marcius, who was thought to have ruled in the late seventh century BC.
 Even the year is mentioned: 620 BC .
 So far no archaeological remains have been found in or near Ostia dating from this period.
-If a settlement existed, then it must have been a small city, not a village.
+If a settlement existed, then it must have been a small outpost, not even a village.
 The existence of the settlement is likely, because Livius mentions Ostia twice in his accounts of the fifth century.
 Livy mentions floods of the Tiber in 414 and 363 BC (AUC 4.49.2-3 and 7.3.2).

 New historical environmental data confirm that the original foundation of Ostia could have been on an ephemeral dune belt: